-Pursuant to the provisions of Article 193-2, Paragraph 1 of the Financial Instruments and Exchange Act, we have audited the consolidated financial statements of Japan System Techniques Co., Ltd. (the "Company") and its consolidated subsidiaries (the "Group") provided in the "Financial Information" section in the Company's Annual Securities Report, namely, the consolidated balance sheet as of March 31, 2024, and the consolidated statement of income, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the fiscal year from April 1, 2023 to March 31, 2024, and the notes to significant accounting policies in the preparation of consolidated financial statements and other notes and the annexed consolidated detailed schedules.
+Pursuant to the provisions of Article 193-2, Paragraph 1 of the Financial Instruments and Exchange Act, we have audited the consolidated financial statements of Japan System Techniques Co., Ltd. (the "Company") and its consolidated subsidiaries (the "Group") provided in the "Financial Information" section in the Company's Annual Securities Report, namely, the consolidated balance sheet as of March 31, 2025, and the consolidated statement of income, consolidated statement of changes in equity and consolidated statement of cash flows for the fiscal year from April 1, 2024 to March 31, 2025, and the notes to significant accounting policies in the preparation of consolidated financial statements and other notes and the annexed consolidated detailed schedules.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Group as of March 31, 2024, and its consolidated financial performance and cash flows for the fiscal year then ended in accordance with accounting principles generally accepted in Japan.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Group as of March 31, 2025, and its consolidated financial performance and cash flows for the fiscal year then ended in accordance with accounting principles generally accepted in Japan.